 - +44 (0)131 6511325 (currently unavailable, please email).

 - Research Interests

-- Contractualism, Welfare Markets, Unemployment, Labour Market, Poverty, Welfare reform politics, Welfare-to-Work, Regionalism, Third Sector, Inequality, public service reform, Public policy, social enterprise, Devolution and social security, Social Policy, Multi-level governance, Community Planning, local economic development, localism, policy implementation, social security
+- Contractualism, Welfare Markets, Unemployment, Labour Market, Poverty, Welfare reform politics, Welfare-to-Work, Regionalism, Third Sector, Inequality, public service reform, Public policy, Devolution and social security, Social Policy, Multi-level governance, local economic development, localism, policy implementation, social security

--From 2013-2015: Research Fellow on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, Italy, Poland, Norway, Sweden, and United Kingdom.
-(Funded by EU FP7)
+- 'Combating Poverty in Europe': Comparative European social policy examining minimum income provision and multi-level governance in six European Countries; Germany, Italy, Poland, Norway, Sweden, and United Kingdom.
+(Funded by EU FP7, 2013-2015)

-- Co-Investigator (2014-2016) 'Blessed are the poor'.
-This project explores the role of Faith Based Organisations in anti-poverty work since 2010.
-(Funded via UoE, SSPS, Strategic Research Grant)
+- 'Blessed are the poor': Exploring the role of Faith Based Organisations in anti-poverty work since 2010.
+(Funded via UoE, SSPS, Strategic Research Grant, 2014-2016)